 Celebrating 20 years of Penguin Essentials with 100 iconic covers

-An exhibit has opened at the Ditchling Museum of Art + Craft devoted to a Penguin Book “modern makeover by designers from the worlds of music, fashion and street art (including Banksy).”
-This began in 1998 and is explained by Hamilton in an article in The Independent:
+The exhibition at the Ditchling Museum of Art + Craft was devoted to a Penguin Book “modern makeover by designers from the worlds of music, fashion and street art (including Banksy).”
+A project which was began in 1998 as Hamilton explained to The Independent:

 Many of the creatives Hamilton and his team have commissioned hadn’t designed book covers before and were not tied to the norms and formulae of cover design.
 John has famously instructed his designers to “do what you do” and ignore publishing conventions, resulting in one of the boldest, most creative and daring book series of the last 50 years, featuring work from Banksy (Nick Cave, And The Ass Saw The Angel), Chris Ashworth (William S Burroughs, Junky) and Tomato (Anthony Burgess, A Clockwork Orange).

 Hamilton selected 100 of his favourite covers from the collection to feature in the exhibition which preceded the launch of a selection series aptly named Penguin Essential.